fscheck/FsCheck/README.md

 ## Building ##

-Checkout the project and run build.cmd on Windows or build.sh on Linux/OSX.
+Check out the project and run build.cmd on Windows or build.sh on Linux/OSX.
 That should pull in all the dependencies, build and run the tests.

 For Visual Studio/MonoDevelop/Xamarin Studio/VsCode: open (the folder that contains) FsCheck.sln and start coding.